 e) Anti-inflammatory Effects

-Limited data from cell culture and animal studies has been shown that phytosterols may be attenuating the inflammatory activity of immune cells, including macrophages and neutrophils.
-So, they have anti-inflammatory activities in the living systems (Howard B.V., 1997).
+Limited data from cell culture and animal studies have been shown that phytosterols may be attenuating the inflammatory activity of immune cells, including macrophages and neutrophils.
+So, they have anti-inflammatory activities in living systems (Howard B.V., 1997).

 f) Disease Treatment